kachi-tutorials/django-restframework-tutorial/README.md

 cd django_tutorial
 ```

-As with most python projects we'll need a virtual environment, so let's create one now:
+As with most python projects, we'll need a virtual environment.

+So let's create one now by running this command:

 ```bash
 python3 -m venv venv